Chippalrus/TwitchVTuberTagFilter/README.md

 3) Hit ```Apply Changes``` button

 ##
-My definition of a VTuber is defined:
+My definition of a VTuber is defined as:
 > ***Primarily*** or ***Signifigant portion*** of archives are using either using a PNG, live2D or 3D model of a character.

 ##